 Another feature is the cleanliness.
 This is an allergy free and chemical free household without clutter.
 You will not be living amongst other belongings.
 There is room to relax and everything is easier.
 Plenty of room to put things away, hang your clothes, breath easy, and feel at home.

-Large Living room with Instant fireplace, DWR couch, lounge chair, and lots of space for dancing or lounging.
+Large Living room with Instant fireplace, Italian couch, lounge chair, and lots of space for dancing or lounging.

 Dining room with seating for 8 and artistic touches and detail here and through-out the house.

-True gourmet Kitchen with gas & induction ranges, 2 ovens (including a speed cooker), big granite island etc. All dishes, wine glasses, pots, pans, waffle maker, rice cooker, crockpot, toaster, French press, etc. (Kitchen privileges with the agreement to clean up after and good karma with replacing things that you use.)
+True gourmet Kitchen with gas & induction ranges, 2 ovens (including a speed cooker), big granite island etc. All dishes, wine glasses, pots, pans, waffle maker, rice cooker, crockpot, toaster, Coffee French press, etc. (Kitchen privileges with the agreement to clean up after and good karma with replacing things that you use.)

 Cozy Kitchen Nook is in the heart of the house with a diner booth.